Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Methodology

 \subsection{Certainty Threshold}

-Since certainty measurements produce continuous values, we define an appropriate threshold to separate certain and uncertain samples.

-Such a threshold aims to minimize the cases of samples with wrong answers (\textbf{hallucinations set; \(H\)}) labeled as \textit{certain} and correct answers (\textbf{factually correct outputs set; \(F\)}) labeled as \textit{uncertain}, treating them as misclassifications.
+Since certainty methods produce continuous values, we need to specify an appropriate threshold to separate certain and uncertain samples.
+We seek a threshold that minimizes two types of misclassifications: samples with wrong answers (\textbf{hallucinations set; \(H\)}) labeled as \textit{certain} and samples with correct answers (\textbf{factually correct outputs set; \(F\)}) labeled as \textit{uncertain}.
 To achieve this, we adopt the threshold definition from \citet{feng2024don}.
 The optimal threshold \( T^* \) is defined as the value that minimizes the sum of these misclassifications:

 where \( t \) is a certainty threshold, and \( C(H_i) \) and \( C(F_j) \) represent the certainty scores of hallucinations and factually correct samples, respectively.

-The optimized threshold \( T^* \) ensures the most accurate distinction between certainty and uncertainty assuming correct answers should be more certain and incorrect ones more uncertain, thereby reducing the cases of certain-hallucinations and uncertain-correct answer.
+The optimized threshold \( T^* \) best separates certainty from uncertainty, assuming correct answers are more certain, thus minimizing certain hallucinations and uncertain corrects.

-\paragraph{Balancing \( H \) and \( F \).} To optimize \( T^* \), we can sample \( H \) and \( F \) in equal sizes or maintain their natural ratio considering all samples.
+\paragraph{Balancing \( H \) and \( F \).} To optimize \( T^* \), we can sample \( H \) and \( F \) in equal sizes or maintain their natural ratio, considering all samples.
 Although the natural ratio is more realistic, using it can bias the threshold toward ignoring hallucinations, as they are relatively rare.
 Indeed, initial results indicated that thresholds based on the natural ratio of \( H \) and \( F \) were lower and resulted in fewer uncertain-correct samples but with a larger portion of certain hallucinations (\chk).
 Since our goal is to highlight \chk's existence, one could argue that the natural ratio inflates its prevalence.
 To challenge this and make the threshold more rigid towards \chk, we sample \( H \) and \( F \) in equal sizes.
-While this increases the number of uncertain correct examples, we prioritize a stricter threshold to better showcase \chk.
+Although it raises uncertainty-correct number, we favor a stricter threshold to highlight \chk.